sakai-mirror/assignment2/README.rst

 You will need to have maven2, subversion and patch installed on your system.
 You will also need to be using the local maven repository (by default
 $HOME/.m2/repository) that you used to build your Sakai branch.
-Your Sakai branch needs to be built before you try to install Assignment2.
+Your Sakai branch needs to be built before you try to build/install Assignment2.

 Sakai 2.9.x branch/trunk
 ------------------------